 The hiking trail isn’t overly difficult, but we wouldn’t list it as easy.
 You’ll find steep grades and elevation gains as you make your way around the picturesque lake.

 The Matheson Lake hike loop can be accessed from one of the two trails along the west side of the parking lot.
-Make sure you head down the appropriate trail or you might find yourself on the Galloping Goose.
+Make sure you head down the appropriate trail.
+The trail at the end of the parking lot will lead you to the Galloping Goose.

 During hot summer days, the small beach can get busy quickly.
-With large trees backing the West Facing sand, the area is shaded for most of the day.
+The area is shaded into the late morning, with large trees overshadowing the sand.
 Making it a popular place for young families to bring smaller kids.

-Dogs are not allowed to be on a designated beach or picnic area between June 1 and September 15.
+Dogs are not allowed to be on the designated beach or picnic area between June 1 and September 15.

 Great hike, great swim.
 Really enjoyed a vigorous hike around the lake.
 Not too strenuous but some good uphill stretches.
 Beautiful scenery.
 We went for a swim afterwards and the lake was quite warm.
 Parking lot was a close walk to the beach.